GenesysCloudBlueprints/update-gc-presence-on-communicate-call-activity-blueprint/blueprint/index.md

   ![Copy the client ID and client secret values](images/2COAuthClientCredentials3.png "Copy the client ID and client secret values")

-### Add four Genesys Cloud data action integrations
+### Add two Genesys Cloud data action integrations

 To update a user's presence in Genesys Cloud, you call a Genesys Cloud public API.
 To enable this public API call, add a Genesys Cloud data actions integration.